Skip to content

 size_t numOutputs, // number of outputs

-Using the hints splits provided by the compiler we determine whether an input should be Distributed/Scattered (by rows or columns) or Broadcasted.
-Depending on which we call the corresponding kernel (Distribute.h or Broadcast.h, more below) which is then responsible for transferring data to the workers.
-DistributedCompute.h kernel is then called in order to broadcast the IR code fragment and start the actual computation.
-Finally, DistributedCollect.h kernel collects the final results (pipeline outputs).
+Using the hints splits provided by the compiler we determine whether an input should be distributed/scattered (by rows or columns) or broadcasted.
+Depending on that, we call the corresponding kernel (Distribute.h or Broadcast.h, more details below) which is then responsible for transferring data to the workers.
+The DistributedCompute.h kernel is then called in order to broadcast the IR code fragment and start the actual computation.
+Finally, the DistributedCollect.h kernel collects the final results (pipeline outputs).

-Distribute.h, Broadcast.h, DistributedCompute.h and DistributedCollect.h similar to local runtime kernels use C++ template meta programming (more on how we utilize C++ templates on the local runtime here).
-Since Daphne supports many different distributed backends (e.g. gRPC, MPI, etc.) we can not provide a fully generic code that would work for all implementations.
-Thus we specialize each template for each distributed backend we want to support.
+Similar to local runtime kernels, Distribute.h, Broadcast.h, DistributedCompute.h and DistributedCollect.h use C++ template meta programming (see the guidelines on implementing built-in kernels for more information on how we utilize C++ templates on the local runtime).
+Since DAPHNE supports multiple distributed backends (e.g., gRPC, MPI, etc.) we cannot provide a fully generic code that would work for all implementations.
+Thus, we specialize each template for each distributed backend we want to support.

-The Daphne developer can work on a new distributed backend by simply providing a new template specialization of these 4 kernels with a different distributed backend.
+The DAPHNE developer can work on a new distributed backend by simply providing a new template specialization of these four kernels with a different distributed backend.

-Daphne supports multiple different devices (GPUs, distributed nodes, FPGAs etc.).
-Because of that all Daphne objects (e.g. matrices) require tracking where their data is stored.
-That is why each Daphne object contains meta data providing that information.
-Below you can see a list of all the different devices a Daphne object can be allocated to.
+DAPHNE supports multiple different devices (GPUs, distributed nodes, FPGAs etc.).
+Because of that, all DAPHNE data objects (e.g. matrices) require tracking where their data is stored.
+That is why each DAPHNE data object contains meta data providing that information.
+Below you can see a list of all the different devices a DAPHNE data object can be allocated to.

 Please note that not all of them are supported yet and we might add more in the future.